-Of course, if luxury hotels aren’t your thing, then you can find your perfect accommodation here!
+Of course, if luxury hotels aren’t your thing, you can find perfect accommodation here!

-If you want to stay in Anacapri, with its small town feel and beautiful views, then check for accommodations here.
+If you want to stay in Anacapri, with its small-town feel and beautiful views, check for accommodations here.

 When To Visit Capri

-If you want to enjoy great weather, but avoid some of the crowds, then consider coming in late spring (April-May) or in fall (September-October).
+If you want to enjoy great weather but avoid some of the crowds, consider coming in late spring (April-May) or fall (September-October).

-If visiting during the shoulder season mentioned above works for you, then you will enjoy the island with way fewer people and when accommodations are more reasonably priced.
+If visiting during the shoulder season mentioned above works for you, you will enjoy the island with fewer people and when accommodations are more reasonably priced.

-Of course, visiting in the off season also means that places could be closed, so that is definitely something to keep in mind when deciding when to visit Capri.
+Of course, visiting in the off-season also means that places could be closed, so that is something to keep in mind when deciding when to visit Capri.

 How To Get Around Capri

-Getting around Capri is actually very easy.
-We used the bus system and found it to be inexpensive and easy to navigate.
+Getting around Capri is very easy.
+We used the bus system and found it inexpensive and easy to navigate.
 The bus makes quite a few stops, but it is an economical way to move around the island.

-Of course, there are also taxis available on Capri, but they will cost more than public transportation, so keep that in mind when choosing to use one.
+Of course, taxis are also available on Capri, but they will cost more than public transportation, so keep that in mind when choosing one.

 Things to Do in Capri, Italy